luissantanderpro-x/Compression-and-Encryption-Program/README.md

 Current Features
 ----------------------------
-- Compression by invoking WinRAR and using rar compression on a directory or file.
+### Compression
+- compresses files or directories using the following compression schemes.
+  - RAR - invoking WinRAR if available.
+  - ZIP
+  - TAR

 - Encryption using SHA-256 algorithm with password protect.
 - Obfuscate encrypted file name to make encrypted files appear random.
 - Decryption of encrypted data.